studio-matt/vernal-agents-post-v0/DEPLOY_PHASE2_NOW.md

 ## ⚠️ IMPORTANT NOTES

+- **Playwright Package vs Browsers**:
+  - ✅ **Playwright Python package** (`playwright>=1.40.0`) - Already installed from Phase 1
-- **Playwright Browser Installation** - REQUIRED step: `playwright install chromium`
+  - ⚠️ **Playwright browser binaries** - Must be downloaded with `playwright install chromium`
   - This downloads Chromium browser (~170MB) needed for scraping
-  - Without this, scraping will fail with "browser not installed" error
+  - Without browser binaries, scraping will fail with "browser not installed" error
   - Takes ~1-2 minutes to download

-- **This is a LONG REBOOT** - Code changes require full service restart
+- **This is a SHORT REBOOT** - Only code changes, no new dependencies
+  - You can skip `pip install` and `validate_dependencies.py` if you're confident
+  - Only need: pull code → install browser binaries → restart service

 - **Service restart** - Backend will be down for ~10-15 seconds during restart